 Indian International School Dubai Silicon Oasis is a sister school to the highly regarded Indian High School.
 The IHS website (which – somewhat confusingly – serves all 3 schools) states that IHS “has expanded itself with two campuses in the heart of Dubai and one campus in Dubai Silicon Oasis.
 Our resources, both human and material, are remarkably geared to prepare the students for the 21st century”.

 The school opened in 2011 to meet the ongoing demand for affordable quality education for Indian families in Dubai.
 It is currently open from KG1 to Grade 10, adding a grade each year until it reaches completion in April 2019 with the opening of Grade 12.
-It has consistently been rated Acceptable by the KHDA inspectors – well below the Outstanding rating of the Indian High School Senior branch and below the Good rating of the Junior branch.
+It has consistently been rated Acceptable by the KHDA inspectors – well below the previously Outstanding (now Very Good) rating of the Indian High School Senior branch and below the Good rating of the Junior branch.

 In common with many Indian curriculum schools in the UAE, IIS is a large school, with over 2,300 students during the 2016-17 academic year.
 The KG section alone represents 20% of students at the school.
 The school employs 209 staff.
 Unlike its sister Indian High School branches, IIS is still expanding from KG2 upwards and actively encourages parents to “Kindly inform your relatives and friends regarding the KG2, Grade 1 to 9 admissions, in case they are interested in securing admission for their children during the academic year 2018 – 2019”.